Updated: October 31, 2022

 What Retail Commission Structure is Best for Your Store?

 Think about how you can implement commission in your store.
 And remember, you can start small and be creative.
 Bonuses are even a form of commission.
 Just be sure to pay close attention to the financials whenever you institute a new policy or change an existing one.
-Your analytics and reporting in your POS will help you find the perfect balance: happy and successful employees, satisfied customers, and a profitable store.
+POS analytics can help you find the perfect balance: happy employees, satisfied customers, and a profitable store.
+Give us a call today to learn more about KORONA POS inventory management and product reporting!